RaghuRocks3/PowerShell-Docs/reference/docs-conceptual/install/install-centos.md

 ---
+description: Information about installing PowerShell on CentOS ms.date: 09/22/2021
 title: Installing PowerShell on CentOS
-description: Information about installing PowerShell on CentOS ms.date: 08/06/2021
 ---
 # Installing PowerShell on CentOS